FBEZ-forks/developer-portal-softAP-tutorial/content/blog/2025/03/httpd-simple-server-tutorial/_index.md

 showAuthor: false
 authors:
   - francesco-bez
 summary: "In this tutorial, you will learn how to set up an HTTP server on the Espressif platform.
-The example application will guide you through starting an access point (Soft-AP), launching an HTTP server, and serving an HTML page.
+The example application will guide you through starting an access point (Soft-AP), launching an HTTP server, and serving an HTML page."

 ---